 When it comes to home appliances, few play as central a role as the water heater.
 This humble machine must be able to provide on-demand hot water for a wide range of applications, from bathing, to cooking, to washing dishes.
 In addition, a water heater must be able to stand up to both high internal pressures and huge temperature swings.

 A well-maintained water heater can easily withstand such forces for many years.
-Yet neglected water heaters may quickly fall into patterns of wear that can lead to premature failure.
+Neglected water heaters, however, may quickly fall into patterns of wear that lead to premature failure.
 Fortunately, responsible water heater upkeep doesn’t require that much of a homeowner.
-This article takes a closer look at three common sources of water heater damage — as well as what you can do to prevent them.
+This article takes a closer look at three common sources of water heater damage, as well as what you can do to prevent them.

-Most people would generally agree that higher water pressures are a good thing — especially in the shower.
+Most people would agree that higher water pressures are a good thing—especially in the shower.
 Unfortunately, excessive pressure levels can wreak havoc on a water heater.
 Such pressure greatly increases the amount of stress being placed on internal seams, making leaks and even catastrophic tank failures much more likely.

 High pressure levels can also damage the internal valves used to regulate the flow of water into and out of your heater.
 Anode rods may also suffer undue stress and degradation if pressure levels rise too high.
 Simply put, excessive pressure greatly reduces the lifespan of a water heater, no matter how well it may seem to be working.

 The majority of water tanks in use today can withstand maximum pressures up to 150 psi.
 That’s the pressure at which your tank’s pressure relief valve will automatically open up to prevent itself from blowing sky high.
-Yet don’t make the mistake of assuming that all pressures below 150 psi are fair game — they’re not.
+Don’t make the mistake of assuming that all pressures below 150 psi are fair game, however, because they’re not.

 Scale is a soft white sediment that often builds up around plumbing fixtures.
 It may also give your dishes a streaky, dull, or otherwise unclean appearance once dry.
 High mineral content can also reduce the effectiveness of your washing machine, making it harder for laundry detergent to develop the lather necessary to clean your clothes.

-While annoying, such issues don’t pose any real threat to your home or appliances — with the major exception being your water heater.
+While annoying, such issues don’t pose any real threat to your home or appliances—with the major exception of your water heater.
 The high pressure, high temperature environment inside of a water heater causes scale to precipitate at a much greater rate.
 Even if your water is relatively soft, over time scale will build up at the bottom of your tank.

 This layer of solid minerals creates problems in several ways.
 First of all, the scale acts as an unintended insulator.
 Instead of the heat from your tank’s heating coils passing up into the water, the scale absorbs and retains it.
 This reduces efficiency by increasing the length of time it takes your water heater to reach the desired temperature.